dannyquinn/domainvalues/README.md

 ![Sample](img/Sql1.png)

-If you also want to generate an enumeration add two extra lines to the template.
+You can also generate an enumeration by adding two more lines to the template.

 ![Sample](img/Enum1.png)